DREDGE-Mods/.github/profile/README.md

 This organization contains repos for the [Dredge](https://store.steampowered.com/app/1562430/DREDGE/) modding infrastructure.

+To create your own mod using this infrastructure, check out the [Winch mod template](https://github.com/DREDGE-Mods/WinchModTemplate).

 ## Infrastructure

 - The [mod database](https://github.com/DREDGE-Mods/DredgeModDatabase) is where modders can submit new mods to be displayed on the website and made available on the mod manager.